richelbilderbeek/babette_article/response_letter/response_letter.md

 > especially when numerous replicates with slighly different settings are to be run.

 We are happy to hear the reviewer sees the utility to the package.
-The reason the link to CRAN did not work, is as it has not yet been accepted by CRAN. `babette` intends to be submitted to CRAN, but only after an rOpenSci code review.
+The reason the link to CRAN did not work, is that it has not yet been accepted by CRAN.
+We intend to submit `babette` to CRAN, but only after an rOpenSci code review, which ends at May 18th.
 Such a code review will help the -overly busy- CRAN maintainers judge `babette` for its high-quality code.

 > Personally I would like to see